BryanMurphy02/SudokuSolver/README.md

 #

 ## Running Sudoku Solver
-The following steps are to run this program in Eclipse IDE.
 Below are the libraries needed:
 - JavaFX javafx-sdk-11.0.2

-Setting up the JavaFX library:
+The following steps are to run this program in Eclipse IDE:
 1. Put JavaFX in a secure folder where it can be reached but not easily deleted
 2. Open a new text document to copy and paste things into
 3. Copy the path to JavaFX\lib: